Reflections on Decision on Summary Judgment

 “The evidence gathered,” missing from the Court’s decision

-Harvard’s P&P stated flatly that I would be provided “the evidence gathered: through the FRB’s investigation and given the opportunity to respond to that evidence.
-The FRB failed to provide me the evidence, so I could not meaningfully respond to its draft report.
-Win or lose—and I would obviously prefer to have won—I succeeded in obtaining through discovery not only “the evidence gathered” by the FRB, but also the internal communications among the FRB members and HBS staff.
-If I had received this evidence at the time, I’m certain I could have effectively rebutted the FRB’s draft report and gained substantial additional support for my tenure beyond the 57% favorable vote I actually received.
-To see how I would have used this evidence, consider my rog responses and explainer video.
-Indeed, the evidence is—let me put this politely—remarkable.
-Time after time, FRB staff Associate Dean Jean Cuningham artfully excerpted interview notes to change the meaning, contrary to witnesses’ own words elsewhere and contrary to interviewers’ contemporaneous impressions.
-Later, Executive Dean Angela Crispi inserted purported “quotes” from her “interviews”—but her insertions are neither in interview notes nor in the emails where Harvard lawyers claim to have found them.
+To see how I would have used this evidence, consider my rog responses (summarized in my explainer video).
+Time after time, FRB staff Associate Dean Jean Cunningham artfully excerpted interview notes to change the meaning, contrary to witnesses’ own words elsewhere and contrary to interviewers’ contemporaneous impressions.
+Later, Executive Dean Angela Crispi inserted purported “quotes” from her “interviews”—but her insertions are neither in interview notes nor even in the emails where Harvard lawyers claim to have found them.
 When FRB member Len Schlesinger read Cunningham’s draft, he requested more negative material despite never seeing the underlying interview notes.
 With access to “the evidence gathered,” I would have showed the FRB’s report to be not just wrong but squarely contrary to the FRB’s own evidence.

 HBS leaders also admitted applying standards selectively.
 Ben Esty, HBS’s chief compliance officer, stated “one could interpret the selective enforcement of our community standards on a single candidate as discriminatory” (attribution).
 Cunningham acknowledged: “we haven’t audited any faculty member for compliance with the [conflict of interest] policy.”